 Living on campus offers many advantages and has been proven to enhance students' success at Ohio State.
 We do our best to find the one right for you.

 Campus housing is home to first-year and upperclass students.
-All unmarried, full-time students within a year of high school graduation must live on campus, unless exempted, space is no longer available, or they are living with family.
+All unmarried, full-time students within two years of high school graduation must live on campus, unless exempted, space is no longer available, or they are living with family.
 Advantages of on-campus housing include:

 - Convenient location to classes